Priscilla Susan Bury

-Priscilla Susan Bury, born Falkner (12 January 1799 Liverpool – 8 March 1872 Croydon), was an English botanist and illustrator.
+Priscilla Susan Bury, born Falkner (12 January 1799 – 8 March 1872), was an English botanist and illustrator.

 Personal life

 Priscilla Susan Bury was born in Rainhill, Liverpool.
 Her parents were Edward Falkner and Bridget (née Tarleton) Falkner.
 Bury grew up in Lancashire, England and was the daughter of a rich Liverpool merchant whose estate resided outside the city at Fairfields.
 Bury’s childhood home contained a lush garden with many rare and exotic plants.
 Growing up, Bury drew each plant species that held her interest and claimed that she was "raised in the greenhouses of her family home” which was later demolished in 1913.
 As a young woman she was an enthusiastic botanist and flower painter and was particularly interested in lilies and similar allied flowers.
 She had no pretensions as to scientific knowledge and, in effect, was a very talented amateur that created aquatint engravings with original hand-coloring.
 By 1829, (age 30) she had produced a number of paintings of hexandrian plants, which she wished to publish and later became a venture promoted by her friend, William Swainson.